hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 # An example of bad reviews

-While not a graphics paper, [a recent paper called ``EinOps'' offers an instructive example with publicly-visible reviews](https://openreview.net/forum?id=oapKSVM2bcj).
+While not a graphics paper, [a recent paper called "EinOps" offers an instructive example with publicly-visible reviews](https://openreview.net/forum?id=oapKSVM2bcj).
 Two of the reviewers argued for rejection, saying that, while they believed in the technique's value, nonetheless the paper must support its assertions with user studies.
 In the rebuttal, the author added a user study.
 But, in the decision, the Area Chair (AC) scolded those reviewers:
 <center>
    	<a href="https://openreview.net/forum?id=oapKSVM2bcj">
    <img src="../../../images/iclr2022-decision.jpg" alt="ICLR decision excerpt: &quot;I belive it is fair and measured to state that these reviews may be considered to exhibit aspects of gatekeeping: requiring more &quot;mathiness&quot; that does not help the paper, or more &quot;rigour&quot; through user studies that are in fact less valuable than the reviewers' own observations &quot;I could see myself...&quot;, &quot;I tend to buy...&quot;.&quot;"/></a>